 After some silence, the idea of mirror matter was revived in the 1980s mainly from interesting perspectives in astrophysics and cosmology [6-8].
 Later attempts to introduce ad hoc feeble interactions between the two sectors might have been too conservative [9-11].
-Most recent works [12-23] with a new understanding of mirror symmetry, supersymmetry (SUSY), and dimensional phase transitions of spacetime could potentially solve a variety of puzzles in fundamental physics and cosmology and may indeed lead us to new physics beyond the Standard Model we have been looking for.
-Here we will further discuss the deep meanings and profound consequences of mirror symmetry, in particular, in connection to string theory [24].
+Most recent works [12-24] with a new understanding of mirror symmetry, supersymmetry (SUSY), and dimensional phase transitions of spacetime could potentially solve a variety of puzzles in fundamental physics and cosmology and may indeed lead us to new physics beyond the Standard Model we have been looking for.